Skip to content

 Unit testing, typically performed by developers, acts as the first line of defense against bugs.
 By creating small, focused tests for individual code units, developers can prevent regressions and build confidence in their code changes.
 It's not a separate activity but an integral part of the development process, much like regularly checking your work as you write.
 Automated unit testing is especially valuable because it provides rapid feedback, allowing developers to catch and fix errors quickly.
 This early detection significantly improves the overall quality of the software and reduces the time and cost associated with fixing bugs later in the development cycle.
 It sets the foundation for a more robust and reliable software product.

-QA's Evolving Role with Automation
+QA's Evolving Role in Test Automation

 Automated testing significantly impacts a QA professional's role, shifting it from primarily manual testing toward a more strategic and technical approach.
 It's not about being replaced by robots, but about working with them.
 Think of automation as augmenting QA's capabilities, freeing them to focus on higher-level tasks and contribute more strategically to software quality.